pas-audio-server/pas-core/README.md

 ## Is pas shitty code?

 I take pride in my work.
 I strive not to write shitty code.
-I welcome constructive criticism.
+If you believe I have written shitty code, please let me know in a non-shitty way.

 ## Does pas contain much *cool* code?

-No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented key-logger</a> back in the day I believed in cool code.
+No. When I wrote the <a href="https://en.wikipedia.org/wiki/Keystroke_logging">first documented keylogger</a> back in the day I believed in cool code.

 Alas, I am now a gray-beard.

-I don't believe in cool code.
+I no longer believe in cool code.

 I believe in *working* code.

 I believe in *maintainable* code.

-Cool code is for younger people smarter than me.
+I believe cool code is for much younger people who are much smarter than me.

 Seriously, one might expect me to say something like "I've forgotten more than you'll ever know."
-The truth is, I've forgetten what I've forgotten so there *is a good chance* you're smarter than me.
+The truth is, I've forgetten what I've forgotten so there is a *reasonable chance* you are smarter than me.
+Maybe you are better looking too.
+You bastard.
+I hate you.

 ## When will pas be done?

-I am a busy person and easily lose interest.
+I am a busy person and easily lose interest in things.
 So ¯\_(ツ)_/¯.

 ## What's the best computer ever made?